-The unmarked trail head combined with an intense elevation gain makes this spot one of the best kept secrets of the park.
+The unmarked trail head, combined with an intense elevation gain, makes this spot one of the best kept secrets in the park.
 Please proceed with caution, carry bear spray, and be prepared for a full-day hike that is not to be taken lightly.
 This is a moderate to difficult day hike.

 Finding the Path

 There are two ways to approach this hike.
 The most common way is to take the ferry across Jenny Lake and unload at the West Shore Boat Dock.
 From here, follow signs for String Lake, and about 100 feet after the second bridge crossing take the unmarked path on your left.
 Alternatively, you can start at the String Lake parking lot, cross the hikers' bridge, and follow the trail along the shore of Jenny Lake for about 1.5 miles.
 This is a flat section and at a good pace should take you about 30 minutes.
 Before reaching the boat dock, you will cross over several foot bridges.
 When you cross the bridge with a significant step down, take notice of the path on your right, directly south of a large fallen tree.
 This path is easy to miss; if you cross over another bridge you have gone too far.
 A small circle of rocks marks the beginning of the path.